Tyrrrz/CliFx/Readme.md

 ### Command instantiation

 Because **CliFx** takes responsibility for the application's entire lifecycle, it needs to be capable of instantiating commands at run time.
-To facilitate that, it uses an interface called `ITypeActivator` that determines how to create a new instance of a given type.
+To facilitate that, it uses an interface called `ITypeInstantiator` that determines how to create a new instance of a given type.

-The default implementation of `ITypeActivator` only supports types that have public parameter-less constructors, which is sufficient for most common scenarios.
+The default implementation of `ITypeInstantiator` only supports types that have public parameter-less constructors, which is sufficient for most common scenarios.
 However, in some cases you may want to define a custom initializer, for example when integrating with an external dependency container.

-To do that, pass a custom `ITypeActivator` or a factory delegate to the `UseTypeActivator(...)` method when building the application:
+To do that, pass a custom `ITypeInstantiator` or a factory delegate to the `UseTypeInstantiator(...)` method when building the application:

 ```csharp
 public static class Program